Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 • Video Format: Match this number to the timeline frame rate

-2. Get to Know the Editing Tools in DaVinci Resolve
+3. Get to Know The DaVinci Resolve Interface

 There are a ton of useful features available in DaVinci which enhance the editing experience by giving you greater control and flexibility when you’re editing.